AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

 Unchecked Deallocation and Dangling References
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An access value that points to a non-existent object is called a dangling
+We've discussed :ref:`dangling references <Adv_Ada_Dangling_References>`
-reference.
-In this section, we discuss the issues of having dangling
+before.
+In this section, we discuss how unchecked deallocation can create
-references.
+dangling references and the issues of having them in an application.

 Let's reuse the last example and introduce :ada:`I_2`, which will point to the
 same object as :ada:`I`: